it’s beginning to taste a lot like christmas

 I need to talk to you.

-I love this.
 I really like what’s going on here.
-Isn’t she a beauty?
 Big honkin’ flakes of swirly, twirly bits of peppermint and chocolate.
-By far my faaaaaaaaaavorite holiday treat.
-You can give it as a gift or keep it for yourself.
-Really, I don’t care what you do… just make this asap.
+Really, I don’t care what you do the rest of the day… Just make this ASAP.

 There’s a reason why sweatpants are considered the “it” wardrobe choice during Christmas.
 Just sayin’.